 South Lake Union

-The line connects the South Lake Union neighborhood to Seattle's vibrant downtown core, consisting of 1.3 miles, nine stops, and full of shops and restaurants as well as Lake Union's 12-acre waterfront park.
+The line connects the South Lake Union neighborhood to Seattle's vibrant downtown core, consisting of nine stops and stretches 1.3 miles, and is full of shops and restaurants as well as Lake Union's 12-acre waterfront park.

 Sun & Holidays, 10am-7pm